wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-2-in-code.markdown

 ## Getting started

-*Tip: you can use [my Docker image](/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/) to try the following on a clean development environment.*
+*Tip: you can use [my Docker image](/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/) to try the following on a clean development environment.
+I used it extensively while writing this post.*

 I prefer having one module per content type, as it keeps things clearer.
 But you can manage multiple content types in one module.